box/developer.box.com/content/guides/authorization/custom-app-approval.md

 In the popup that appears, enter the client ID for the application that the developer collected from the **Configuration** tab of the Developer Console.

-A [secondary step][ss] may be necessary depending on the enabled enterprise settings.
+A [secondary step][ss] may be necessary depending on enabled enterprise settings.

 ## Re-authorization on changes